bottlerocket-os/bottlerocket/PROVISIONING-METAL.md

 * Vlan configuration (map):
   * `kind = "vlan"`: This setting is required to specify a vlan device.
   * `device` (string for device name, not MAC address): Defines the device the vlan should be configured on.
-If VLAN tagging is required, this device should recieve all IP address configuration instead of the underlying device.
+    If VLAN tagging is required, this device should receive all IP address configuration instead of the underlying device.
   * `id` (integer): Number between 0 and 4096 specifying the vlan tag on the device

 Example `net.toml` version `3` with comments: